opensimworld/active-npcs/README.md

 ## Pathfinding commands

-The NPCs can find the paths between waypoints and walk from point A to point B. Because this is computationally intensive, only paths with less than 10 waypoints between are supported.
+The NPCs can find the paths between connected waypoints and walk from point A to point B. Because this is computationally intensive, only paths with less than 10 waypoints between them are supported.
 The following pathfinding commands are supported:

 ```
 Bob go to Bar   : this uses pathfinding  to go to the waypoint with the name "Bar"